linked-db/linked-ql/README.md

 # Linked QL

-A query client that extends standard SQL with new syntax sugars and enables auto-versioning capabilities on any database; usable over your DB of choice - from the server-side PostgreSQL and MySQL, to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), to the plain JSON object!
+A query client that extends standard SQL with new syntax sugars and enables auto-versioning capabilities on any database; usable over your DB of choice - from the server-side Postgres and MySQL, to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), to the plain JSON object!

 Jump to sections and features: